Skip to main content

 If you want to get off the coast and out of the capital city then yes!
 You will want to have a rental car.
 If you’re happy sticking within the region of Kotor, Tivat, Budva, and Podgorica, then you’ll be fine without a rental car.

-You shouldn’t rent a car if…
+You shouldn’t rent a car in Montenegro if…

 1. You’re staying on the coast where it’s easier to get around between cities by bus.
-The coastal towns of Kotor, Tivat, and Budva are all easily connected with several buses every day.
+The coastal towns of Kotor, Tivat, and Budva are all easily connected by several buses every day.
 So if those are the places that you plan on visiting during your trip, you’ll be just fine without a car.
 Keep in mind though that these buses are about the only public transportation that Montenegro has to offer.

-2 Your accommodation is in the city center so you can walk to everything that you want to do or see, or you don’t mind taking taxis to get to things that are a little bit further away.
+2. Your accommodation is in the city center so you can walk to everything that you want to do or see, or you don’t mind taking taxis to get to things that are a little bit further away.
 Luckily, taxis in Montenegro tend to be pretty cheap so you can get around with taxis fairly easily.

 3. You prefer tours instead of independent sightseeing.
 If you prefer tours it will be easier to just book a tour to the various activities that you want to do.

-You should rent a car if…
+You should rent a car in Montenegro if…

 1. You want to do a lot of sightseeing.
 Like I said above, there are not a ton of public transportation options So if you really want to explore the country and do a lot of sightseeing, you are going to want to have a rental car.